The list below is updated often. Last update April 26, 2017.

 - As a world leader, how trustworthy would this woman be?
 “Wendy Rosen, the Democratic challenger to Republican Rep. Andy Harris in the 1st Congressional District, withdrew from the race Monday amid allegations that she voted in elections in both Maryland and Florida in 2006 and 2008.
 Democratic leaders … urged Rosen to step aside and notified prosecutors….” –Baltimore Sun, September 11, 2012

 - When Janet Napolitano was inserted into her position as Secretary of Homeland Security, was it assumed the world would be better if she ran it?
-“Secretary of Homeland Security Janet Napolitano has been accused of sexual harassment and discrimination against male employees.” –Reuters, August 12, 2012.
+“Secretary of Homeland Security Janet Napolitano has been accused of sexual harassment and discrimination against male employees.” –FindLaw.com, August 13, 2012.
 And was the same thing assumed about Suzanne Barr, whom Napolitano appointed as the chief of staff for Immigration and Customs Enforcement?
 “In the newly emerging affidavits, one of the employees claimed that in October 2009, while in a discussion about Halloween plans, the individual witnessed Barr turn to a senior ICE employee and say: “‘You a sexy’ (expletive deleted).
 ‘She then looked at his crotch and asked, “How long is it anyway?” according to the affidavit.” –FoxNews.com, August 14, 2012.
 Often officials are suspended with pay.
 Barr voluntarily placed herself on leave.
 Did she go on leave with continued pay, hence “punishing” herself with a vacation?
+UPDATE on Napolitano: “A state audit released Tuesday concludes that the University of California Office of the President, led by former Obama administration DHS Secretary Janet Napolitano, hid away $175 million while paying excessive salaries to staff and raising tuition on students.” –Hotair.com, April 26, 2017

 - Could we consider Judge Sylvia James a more trustworthy leader of the world than male leaders?
 “The Michigan Supreme Court in a July 31 opinion ruled James is ‘unfit for judicial office.’
 Justices followed the recommendation of the Judicial Tenure Commission, which recommended James’ removal following a monthlong hearing.
 She was found guilty of misusing public funds and ethics violations.” -The Detroit News, August 8, 2012